crispgm/black-white-blue/docs.md

   shortname: your-short-name
 ```

-Then, enable Disqus in pages by adding frontmatter:
+Then, enable Disqus in pages by adding a frontmatter `comments`:

 ```yaml
 ---